Metadata Factsheet

 The PARC-representativeness index provides a rigorous measure of the extent to which a system of terrestrial protected areas and OECMs is ecologically representative of the full range of environmental and biological diversity present within any given spatial reporting unit (e.g. a country).
 It does so at a much finer, and more ecologically meaningful, resolution than indicators of representativeness based on proportional protection of broader units such as ecoregions, biomes or ecosystem types.

-The PARC-connectedness index provides a rigorous measure of the extent to which protected areas and OECMs are functionally connected to one another and, optionally, to other areas of intact natural ecosystems in the surrounding landscape.
+The PARC-connectedness index provides a rigorous measure of the extent to which protected areas and OECMs are functionally connected to one another and to other areas of intact natural ecosystems, thereby enhancing integration into the wider landscape.

 The composite PARC indicator (see ‘Method of computation’ section below) offers a uniquely integrative measure of progress in the expansion of any system of protected areas and OECMs.
 This indicator is expressed on the familiar scale of proportional (or percent) coverage, but with the position of any given reporting unit (e.g. a country) on this scale rigorously adjusted for the effects of both representativeness and connectedness.